HPInc/cloud_deployment_scripts/CloudFormation/README.md

 __Note: These templates are suitable for creating reference deployments for demonstration, evaluation, or development purposes.
 The infrastructure created may not meet the reliability, availability, or security requirements of your organization.__

 CloudFormation templates can be uploaded to the AWS CloudFormation via the console at https://console.aws.amazon.com/cloudformation/home or used with the AWS CLI.
-If no modifications are needed, a copy of these templates are also available on S3 location "https://teradici-public.s3.amazonaws.com/CloudFormation/\<template name\>"; this location can be referenced directly when using AWS CloudFormation console.
+If no modifications are needed, a copy of these templates are also available on S3 location "https://teradici-public.s3.amazonaws.com/CloudFormation/{template name}"; this location can be referenced directly when using AWS CloudFormation console.

 For more information about CloudFormation, please visit https://aws.amazon.com/cloudformation/